 Frequent pruning will be required to keep the plant bushy and compact.
 Each time a new shoot gets four-five inches long, just pinch off the growing tip.
 Pinching forces the plant to branch, creating the bushy look it had when you bought it.
 Do not pinch off any growths after Sept.
 1.

 This is the most critical period.
 Decreasing hours of daylight and increasing nighttime hours cause poinsettias to set buds that produce flowers.
 (Note: What look like brightly colored flowers are really leaves.
 The flowers are the yellow buds within the colored leaves.)
 Starting Oct.
-1, plants must have complete darkness for 14 hours every night.
-It is this long period of darkness that causes the leaves to change colors.
+1 and continuing for about eight to 10 weeks leading up to the holidays, plants must have complete darkness for 14 hours every night.
+It's this long period of darkness that causes the leaves to change colors.
 Homeowners have tried a variety of ingenious ways to accomplish this — from putting them in a closet to covering them with a box.
 Use whatever "trick" works for you.
 But, be aware that any stray light from a street or household lamp or other source could delay or stop the color-changing process.

-From October to December, give the plants strong light (this is what gives the leaves their bright color) but do not keep them outdoors if the temperature falls below 60 degrees.
+At the end of the 14 hours of darkness, give the plants six to eight hours of strong sunlight.
+(This is what gives the leaves their bright color.)
+If your plan is to give the plants bright light by moving them outside, keep them indoors by a sunny window if the daytime high temperature will be below 60 degrees.
 Continue watering and fertilizing them as you did in the summer.
-If all goes well, the plants should flower in 8-10 weeks, just in time for the holidays.
+If all goes well, you should have beautiful poinsettias just in time for the most festive season of the year.